canonical/mlflow-operator/docs/index.rst

 Charmed MLflow Documentation
 ============================

-**Charmed MLflow: Enhancing the MLflow Experience with Charms.**
-Charmed MLflow offers an enhanced platform to manage the end-to-end machine learning lifecycle, leveraging the power of charms.
+Charmed MLflow is a platform for managing the end-to-end machine learning lifecycle.

-**Charmed MLflow provides tools for tracking experiments, packaging code into reproducible runs, and sharing and deploying models with charm integrations.** It not only integrates with popular machine learning frameworks but also brings in the robustness of charms to simplify the process of handling various stages of ML projects.
-With Charmed MLflow, teams can collaborate efficiently and ensure consistent, reproducible results.
+It provides tools for tracking experiments, packaging code into reproducible runs, and sharing and deploying models.
+It integrates with popular machine learning frameworks.

-**Addressing the challenges of ML projects with charm.** Charmed MLflow recognizes the complexities involved in machine learning projects – from data preprocessing, model training, to deployment with charms.
-It provides a unified platform to streamline these processes, ensuring that projects are manageable, scalable and reproducible.
+It addresses a number of challenges facing machine learning teams: collaboration, reproducibility, maintenance, organisation and scaling.

-**Ideal for data scientists, ML engineers, and teams looking to optimize their ML workflows with charms.** Whether you're an individual researcher or part of a large team, Charmed MLflow offers tools and features that cater to your needs.
+It's ideal for data scientists, ML engineers, hobbyists and teams looking to optimize their ML workflows with charms.

 ---------